cebartling/test-driven/documentation/jasmine/mock-module.md

 ### Jasmine specifications

-We can use `import * as luxonExports from 'luxon'` to imports all exports from the `luxon` module as properties of an object (in this case, the object is called `luxonExports`).
+We can use `import * as luxonExports from 'luxon'` to import all of the `export`s from the `luxon` module as properties of an object (in this case, the object is called `luxonExports`).
 That object can then be stubbed, mocked or spied in your spec/test.
 In the example below, the Luxon `DateTime.now()` static method is stubbed to return a hard-coded `DateTime` instance that is created in this specification.

 [Link to source file in GitHub](https://github.com/cebartling/test-driven/blob/main/angular/example1/src/app/models/core/__tests__/application-date.spec.ts)